 - Linalool: 60-80%

 Coriander is well known for its numerous health benefits.
-Due to its multifunctional uses and protective and preventive action against various chronic diseases, this herb is known as “herb of happiness”.
+Due to its multifunctional uses and protective and preventive action against various chronic diseases, this herb is known as the “herb of happiness”.

 Health benefits of Coriander